 Having a consistent time of day when cleaning happens and making it part of the routine is another way of working cleaning into what Baby is learning about the world.
-At Baby’s age, he is noticing patterns throughout his day.
-Some children even start to anticipate expected events before they happen, like.
-Depending on your routine, you can make cleaning up a part of any different part, whether it’s getting ready for dinner, winding down before bed, or getting the day off to a productive start by tidying up.
-By consistently making cleaning a part of the family ritual, he will start to understand when it’s coming, and it will be less of a shock every time.
+At Baby’s age, they are noticing patterns throughout their day.
+Some children even start to anticipate expected events before they happen.
+Depending on your routine, you can make cleaning up a part of it, whether it’s getting ready for dinner, winding down before bed, or getting the day off to a productive start.
+By consistently making cleaning a part of the family ritual, they will start to understand when it’s coming, and it will be less of a shock every time.

 Share the work

-Cleaning alongside Baby not only shows him how it’s done, but also encourages him to want to clean.
-Not only that, but while he is still this young, he will need your help cleaning up.
+Cleaning alongside Baby not only shows them how it’s done, but also encourages them to want to clean.
+Not only that, but while they are still this young, they will need your help cleaning up.
 Toddlers this age are distracted easily and need guidance.
 The plus side is that this is another activity you can do together.

 Keep expectations low

-Baby is only just starting out, and it’ll be helpful to keep reminding yourself that teaching him how to clean, like most parenting challenges, will be a work in progress throughout his childhood.
-Right now, try to get Baby to understand that at a certain time of the day, it’s time to put all of his belongings back where they belong.
+Baby is only just starting out, and it’ll be helpful to keep reminding yourself that teaching them how to clean, like most parenting challenges, will be a work in progress throughout their childhood.
+Right now, try to get Baby to understand that at a certain time of the day, it’s time to put all of their belongings back where they belong.
 Keep it light and fun and sing when possible.
 It won’t be perfect but even another set of very small hands can help keep the workload a little lighter.